 These bikes are also known by two other names; either as an ‘adult tricycle’ or as an ‘adult trike‘.

 In a way, tricycles illustrate the cycle of life.
 When you were a child, you had to learn how to ride a tricycle before you got an upgrade.
 The first upgrade was the training wheels, followed by a typical bicycle.

 During the bicycle stage, you rode on all kinds of terrain, from city tarmacs to off-road paths.
 Now that you are older, it is time to revert to the once reliable 3 wheel bike.
 These tricycles are comfortable and give the user more options than riding a bicycle.

 Unfortunately, people don’t know a lot about adult tricycles.
 Read on and find out more.

-Types of a 3 Wheel Bike
+Types of 3 Wheel Bikes

 Here is a quick history lesson.
 Records show that tricycles existed in the 17th Century.
 An aging watchmaker from Germany, Stephan Farffler, decided to make this first tricycle because he was disabled.
 This 3 wheel bike helped him to move around easier.

 Later on, these trikes spread throughout Europe.
 Various types of models emerged from France and England.
 They became popular and found some use in tours and competitive races.

 - Delta: This is the most common version.
 It is sometimes called the traditional tricycle.
 It has a frontal wheel in a central position and two wheels at the back.
 Its design makes it very stable and useful for carrying different loads.